endojs/endo/packages/cli/demo/README.md

 > npm install -g @endo/cli

-Until that day, you will need to clone the Endo repository, check out the Endo branch, install dependencies using Yarn, and arrange for the Endo command to be available as `endo` in whatever shell you favor.
+Until that day, you will need to clone the Endo repository, install dependencies using Yarn, and arrange for the Endo command to be available as `endo` in whatever shell you favor.

 ```
 > git clone https://github.com/endojs/endo.git
-> git checkout endo
 > yarn
 > alias endo=$PWD/packages/cli/bin/endo
 ```